nfweb/nfweb-concept/project-brief.md

 Each scope acts as an independent website and build their own distinguished domain, creating an individual hierarchy and containing content from all other content types.
 User permissions are given on a scope domain.

-The landing page of each scope may be customized using common elements (news feed, menus, teasers, etc.)
+The landing page of each scope should be customizabe using some common elements:

-Examples: Nightfever Akademie, Nightfever Weekend, Nightfever Leiterwochenende
+* news feed
+* navigation
+* teasers
+* upcoming events
+* media elements

 ####Global Scope
 The general landing page ```nightfever.org``` represents the global scope.